 Let’s look at a few of the key highlights from our discussion.

+Work really happens, and work happens without anybody busting out the whips to say get back to work.
 It’s an organization that is really aligned around a purpose.
-We hire and fire with the culture in mind so that we’re all moving towards that purpose of delivering great experiences.”
+We hire and fire with the culture in mind so that we’re all moving towards that purpose of delivering great experiences.

 This is a really important point.